NFDI4BIOIMAGE/training/_sources/readme.md

 We trace download statistics of some Microscopy / Research Data Management / BioImage Analysis records on [zenodo.org](https://zenodo.org).
 These were the three most downloaded records recently observed.

-1. [I3D:bio's OMERO training material: Re-usable, adjustable, multi-purpose slides for local user training](https://zenodo.org/records/8323588) by "Schmidt, Christian and Bortolomeazzi, Michele and Boissonnet, Tom and Fortmann-Grote, Carsten and Dohle, Julia and Zentis, Peter and Kandpal, Niraj and Kunis, Susanne and Zobel, Thomas and Weidtkamp-Peters, Stefanie and Ferrando-May, Elisa" (53 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+1. [I3D:bio's OMERO training material: Re-usable, adjustable, multi-purpose slides for local user training](https://zenodo.org/records/8323588) by "Schmidt, Christian and Bortolomeazzi, Michele and Boissonnet, Tom and Fortmann-Grote, Carsten and Dohle, Julia and Zentis, Peter and Kandpal, Niraj and Kunis, Susanne and Zobel, Thomas and Weidtkamp-Peters, Stefanie and Ferrando-May, Elisa" (221 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-2. [Train-the-Trainer Concept on Research Data Management](https://zenodo.org/record/4071471) by "Biernacka, Katarzyna and Bierwirth, Maik and Buchholz, Petra and Dolzycka, Dominika and Helbig, Kerstin and Neumann, Janna and Odebrecht, Carolin and Wiljes, Cord and Wuttke, Ulrike" (21 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+2. [Train-the-Trainer Concept on Research Data Management](https://zenodo.org/record/4071471) by "Biernacka, Katarzyna and Bierwirth, Maik and Buchholz, Petra and Dolzycka, Dominika and Helbig, Kerstin and Neumann, Janna and Odebrecht, Carolin and Wiljes, Cord and Wuttke, Ulrike" (25 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-3. [Crashkurs Forschungsdatenmanagement](https://zenodo.org/records/3778431) by "Weiner, Barbara and Wünsche, Stephan and Kühne, Stefan and Voigt, Pia and Frericks, Sebastian and Hoffmann, Clemens and Elze, Romy and Gey, Ronny" (11 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+3. [[N4BI AHM] Welcome to BioImage Town](https://zenodo.org/records/10008465) by "Moore, Josh" (23 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ## How to use this resource